SimplePhotoGallery/core/docs/configuration.md

 ## Sub-galleries

-Sub-galleries are links to other galleries, typically subdirectories of the photos folder.
-They are used to create a navigation between the galleries and subgallries.
+Sub-galleries are links to other galleries, typically located in subdirectories of the photos folder.
+They are used to create navigation between galleries and sub-galleries.

-Subgalleries are generated automatically when you initialize the gallery in the top most folder with the `-r` or `--recursive` flag.
-After that you can edit `subGalleries` attribute in the `gallery.json` file if you want to use different titles or images for the links.
+Sub-galleries are generated automatically when you initialize the gallery in the top-level folder with the `-r` or `--recursive` flag.
+After that, you can edit the `subGalleries` attribute in the `gallery.json` file if you want to use different titles or images for the links.

 ## Captions

-When displaying photos and videos in full screen, you can show captions on the bottom.
-The captions are automatically extracted from the EXIF data of the photos if you used some tool to add them.
+When displaying photos and videos in full screen, you can show captions at the bottom.
+The captions are automatically extracted from the EXIF data of the photos if you used a tool to add them.
 If not, you can add them manually in the `gallery.json` file using the `alt` attribute of each image or video.

 ## Thumbnail size

-Thumbnails will automatically be generated using sized that fit the theme (300px heigh and 600px height for retina displays).
-If you want you can change the size using the `thumbnailSize` attribute in the `gallery.json` file.
+Thumbnails will automatically be generated using sizes that fit the theme (300px height and 600px height for retina displays).
+If you want, you can change the size using the `thumbnailSize` attribute in the `gallery.json` file.